aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/baremetal.md

 ### osImageURL
 Optional field to replace the default Bottlerocket operating system.
 EKS Anywhere can only auto-import Bottlerocket.
-In order to use Ubuntu see [building ubuntu]({{< relref "../artifacts/#Building-Ubuntu-based-node-images" >}}) to learn more on building and using ubuntu with EKS-A cluster.
+In order to use Ubuntu see [building ubuntu]({{< relref "../artifacts/#Building-Ubuntu-based-node-images" >}}) to learn more on building and using Ubuntu with an EKS Anywhere cluster.
 This field is also useful if you want to provide a customized operating system image or simply host the standard image locally.

 ### hookImagesURLPath
 Optional field to replace the HookOS image.